 Allan was graduated with honors in 1976 from Seton Hall University School of Law.
 He passed the New Jersey Bar and was admitted to practice that same year.
 He has been a guest lecturer at Seton Hall Law School.
 He has also instructed the Skills and Methods Course in Criminal Law for the New Jersey Institute for Continuing Legal Education.
 In a 2013 Joint Resolution, the New Jersey Legislature recognized him, stating, “Within all the spheres of his life and work, Allan Marain has established a model to emulate and set a standard of excellence towards which others might strive[.]”

 Allan lives with his wife Karen and their white Persian cat Penny in Franklin Township, and in Nutley NJ.
 Allan's hobbies include reading, mathematics, philosophy, sociology, computers, aviation, movies, and physics.
 He likes animals and music.
 He enjoys playing backgammon, bridge, checkers, chess, hearts, monopoly, and scrabble.
 He is the immediate past president of Compassion and Choices of New Jersey, Inc. (formerly the Hemlock Society of New Jersey).
-Some of his personal heroes are Leonard Bernstein, Julian Assange, Jackson Browne, Chester Carlson, Rachel Carson, Noam Chomsky, Howard Cosell, Charles Darwin, Albert Einstein, Daniel Ellsberg, Epicurus, Philo T. Farnsworth, Richard Feynman, Amy Goodman, John Lennon, Lucretius, Bill Maher, Natalie Maines, Harold Henry “Pee Wee” Reese; Jackie Robinson, Crystal Lee Sutton, Gore Vidal, Earl Warren, and Howard Zinn.
+Some of his personal heroes are Leonard Bernstein, Julian Assange, Jackson Browne, Chester Carlson, Rachel Carson, Noam Chomsky, Howard Cosell, Charles Darwin, Albert Einstein, Daniel Ellsberg, Epicurus, Philo T. Farnsworth, Richard Feynman, Amy Goodman, John Lennon, Lucretius, Bill Maher, Edward R. Murrow, Natalie Maines, Harold Henry “Pee Wee” Reese; Paul Robeson, Jackie Robinson, Edward Snowden, Crystal Lee Sutton, Gore Vidal, Earl Warren, and Howard Zinn.